opixelum/brain-disk-gitbook/docs/algorithmic/combinatorics-complexity.md

 ### Metaheuristics

+Family of general-purpose optimization algorithms that can be applied to a wide range of problems, as long as we have an oracle to evaluate the objective function.

 - **Local search**: start with a solution, and try to improve it by changing
   - **Naive**: try all possible changes;
   - **Recuit simulé**: try random changes, and accept bad changes with a